-KEYWORDS: Benchmarking - Numerical optimization - Black-box optimization - Stochastic optimization SCIENTIFIC DESCRIPTION: COmparing Continuous Optimisers (COCO) is a tool for benchmarking algorithms for black-box optimisation.
+KEYWORDS: Benchmarking - Numerical optimization - Black-box optimization - Stochastic optimization

+SCIENTIFIC DESCRIPTION: COmparing Continuous Optimisers (COCO) is a tool for benchmarking algorithms for black-box optimisation.
 COCO facilitates systematic experimentation in the field of continuous optimization.
-COCO provides: (1) an experimental framework for testing the algorithms, (2) post-processing facilities for generating publication quality figures and tables, (3) LaTeX templates for scientific articles and HTML overview pages which present the figures and tables.
+COCO provides: (1) an experimental framework for testing the algorithms, (2) post-processing facilities for generating publication quality figures and tables, including the easy integration of data from benchmarking experiments of 300+ algorithm variants, (3) LaTeX templates for scientific articles and HTML overview pages which present the figures and tables.